Teleflex (TFX)

 13. Is Now The Time To Buy Teleflex?

-Teleflex isn’t a terrible business, but it doesn’t pass our quality test.
-To kick things off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+Teleflex’s business quality ultimately falls short of our standards.
+To kick things off, its revenue growth was mediocre over the last five years.
 And while its strong operating margins show it’s a well-run business, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+On top of that, its cash profitability fell over the last five years.

-Teleflex’s P/E ratio based on the next 12 months is 8.3x.
+Teleflex’s P/E ratio based on the next 12 months is 8.1x.
 While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
-We're fairly confident there are better investments elsewhere.
+We're pretty confident there are more exciting stocks to buy at the moment.